emarcey/cicerone/glossary/styles.clean.md

 		- Other breweries chose names ending in -ator
 	- must have original gravity of at least 18°P (~1.074), leading to alcohol content >= 7.0% ABV
 	- similar to Dunkles Bock, usually more intensely malty and sweet

+# Double IPA

+- Region: United States
+- Categories: American IPAs, American Hoppy Ales, India Pale Ales
+- Malt: neutral base malt; sugar common; crystal seldom
+- Hops: American, New World
+- Other names: Imperial IPA
+- Glassware: tulip
+- Color: gold - amber (6.0 - 14.0 SRM)
+- Alcohol: high (7.5 - 10.0% ABV)
+- Mouthfeel:
+	- body: medium-light - medium
+	- carbonation: moderate - moderate-high
+	- alcohol_warmth: usually present, but low
+- Bitterness: highly assertive (60.0 - 100.0 IBU)
+- Flavors:
+	- malt: subdued water cracker or biscuit
+	- fermentation: low-moderate fruitiness acceptable
+	- hop: intense to extreme hop aroma, flavor, bitterness; characteristic flavors of American hop varietals
+- Commercial examples: Avery Maharaja, Fat Heads Hop Juju, Victory DirtWolf, Port Brewing Hop 15, Russian River Pliny the Elder, Three Floyds Dreadnaught, Dogfish Head 90 Minute IPA, Founders Double Trouble
+- Pairings: very rich food; aged gorgonzola; carrot cake
+- Notes:
+	- bigger, hoppier, bolder IPA
+	- in the 1980s and 1990s, Barleywines were the original strong ales, and they would be produced with extra hops seasonally
+	- In 1994, Vinnie Cilurzo brewed first Double IPA at Blind Pig in Temecula, CA
+	- focus is on hops, but true distinction from Barleywine is on the malt side
+		- Barleywine ramped up pale ale recipe - all malt with a big dose of crystal
+		- Cilurzo removed the crystal malt and replaced 20% of the pale ale malt with sugar
+			- high alcohol content, but less malt flavor and body
+	- Cilurzo then launched the Pliny the Elder which became famous
+	- By 2000s, many examples available
+	- 2000, not a category at GABF
+	- 2005, Fifth biggest category
+	- 2010, third largest
+	- 2015, 2nd largest after IPA
+		- together, these two accounted for more than 50% of all American-style entries

 # Dunkles Bock